Capital Gains Tax Rates 2026: What Changed

 - Married filing jointly: Exclude up to $500,000 of gain

-- You owned the home for at least 2 of the last 5 years (ownership test)
+- Owned the home at least 2 of the last 5 years (ownership test)

-- You used it as your primary residence for at least 2 of the last 5 years (use test)
+- Used it as primary residence at least 2 of the last 5 years (use test)

-- You have not claimed the exclusion on another home sale in the prior 2 years
+- Did not claim the exclusion on another home in the prior 2 years

 Crypto and NFT Capital Gains in 2026

-The IRS treats cryptocurrency and NFTs as property, not currency.
-Every disposal — sale, trade, or exchange — is a taxable event subject to capital gains rules.
+The IRS treats cryptocurrency and NFTs as property.
+Every disposal is a taxable event.

-- Hold one year or less: short-term rates apply (ordinary income, up to 37%)
+- Held one year or less: ordinary income rates (up to 37%)

 Strategies to Reduce Your Capital Gains Tax Bill